Get to know 12 key terms related to home loans.

 A maximum home loan equals 90% of the fair value of the collateral you provide for the loan.
 When buying a home, the fair value of the collateral refers to the purchase price of the home.
 The loan cap for first-time home buyers is 95% at maximum.
 For ASP loans, the maximum amount is 90%.

-Loan offer and loan promise
+Preliminary loan offer and loan promise

-You can get a preliminary loan offer if you fill in our home loan application online and meet with us to negotiate on a home loan.
+You can get a preliminary loan offer when you fill in our home loan application online and meet with us to negotiate on a home loan.
 On the application, we will ask about your personal finances, including your income, expenses, savings and assets, as well as your existing loans.

-Applying for a loan offer and loan promise is free of charge and you are not obliged to take out a loan from us.
+Applying for a preliminary loan offer and loan promise is free of charge and you are not obliged to take out a loan from us.

-Read more about the preliminary loan offer and loan promise.
+Read more about the preliminary loan offer and loan promise

 Repayment method

 The repayment method of your home loan determines how you will repay your loan.
 You will select the method when you negotiate on a loan with us.
-The interest on your home loan changes when the value of the reference rate changes, which will affect either your monthly payment or loan period, depending on the repayment method you have chosen.
+The interest rate on your home loan changes when the value of the reference rate changes, which will affect either your monthly payment or loan period, depending on the repayment method you have chosen.

 If you choose equal payments (annuity), the monthly payments (instalment + interest) are of equal size at the beginning of the loan period.
 The monthly payment will only change if the interest rate changes.